digital-futures-academy/airport-challenge/my_README.md

 | Airport | planesAtAirport @Array[@string] | takeOffPlane(plane@string) | @string |

 1. Test that plane is removed from the planesAtAirport array when passed through the takeOffPlane function.
+2. Test when a plane takes off, a string is passed notifying that the plane has departed from the airport.
 ---
 ```
 As an air traffic controller